Black holes in Einstein-Maxwell Theory: Abstract

 \section{Abstract}

-\V We prove different variants of known singularity theorems and a result that ensures the existence of a region of finite lifetime for any solution of Maxwell-Einstein theory for asymptotically flat initial values if it contains an OTS and the solution admits a conformal extension, a property satisfied e.g. by initial values close to the standard ones.
+\V We prove variants of known singularity theorems ensuring the existence of a region of finite lifetime that are particularly well applicable if the solution admits a conformal extension, a property satisfied e.g. by maximal Cauchy developments of Einstein-Maxwell initial values close to the trivial ones.